Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • chloramphenicol;

-• antibacterial drugs, the action of which is based on the inhibition of the synthesis of nucleic acids:
+• antibacterial drugs whose action is based on inhibition of nucleic acid synthesis:

 • quinolones;